Amina Mohamed Abdi

 Amina Mohamed Abdi (Aamina Maxamed Cabdi; 21 October 1981 – 23 March 2022) was a Somali politician, she was an MP in the Federal Parliament of Somalia from 2012 till her death, as a member of the opposition Union for Peace and Development Party.

 Life

 Amina Mohamed Abdi was from the Hawiye, gaaljecel clan.
 She attended school in Mogadishu, and remembered, aged eight, returning from school to find her house empty and her family gone as the Somali Civil War fighting broke out in 1992.
 She later lived with her uncle, himself a member of the Somali parliament.

 In 2012, aged 24, Abdi stood for parliament.
-She defied clan elders to do so, facing down objections that in doing so she was behaving like a prostitute.
 Defeating two other candidates, she won a seat reserved for women.

 In the 2016 Somali parliamentary election, Abdi won an open parliamentary seat in Hiran, Somalia.

 Abdi was preparing to be a candidate in the parliamentary elections scheduled for February 2021, defending her seat against five men.
 However, the elections were postponed amidst disagreement over the voting process.

 She was an advocate for an investigation into the disappearance of Ikran Tahlil Farah.